Learn what a coping saw is and why it’s an essential for your DIY toolkit

 Are there different types of coping saw blades?

-The most common type of blade is a steel blade with teeth – like these Eclipse Professional Tools Coping Saw Blades from Amazon – that can be used on wood, metal and plastic.
-The number of teeth determines the type of finish you get.
-For wood 15-18 TPI is a common option for everyday cuts, but if you need a finer finish you can use a 24 TPI blade.
+The most common type of blade is a steel blade with teeth – like these Eclipse Professional Tools Coping Saw Blades from Amazon – that can be used on wood, metal, and plastic.
+The number of teeth determines the quality of the finish you achieve.
+For wood, 15-18 TPI is a common choice for everyday cuts, but if you require a finer finish, you can opt for a 24 TPI blade.

-There are specialist wire blades that have an abrasive surface – rather than teeth – which can be used for intricate cuts on ceramics making them ideal when tiling a kitchen splashback, a bathroom or tiling floors.
+There are specialist wire blades with an abrasive surface – rather than teeth – that can be used for precise cuts on ceramics, making them perfect for tiling a kitchen splashback, a bathroom, or floors.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.